la-team/light-admin/README.md

 The primary goal of the project is to speed up application development by bringing pluggable easy-to-use data management back-end for JPA based applications.
+LightAdmin makes it possible to focus on the stuff that matters instead of spending time on auxiliary functionality.
+And the most important thing is that LightAdmin is complete end-to-end solution which is distributed as a maven artifact and can be used in all of your projects in order to relieve your codebase for more important stuff.

 ## Features ##